trungdq88/reddit-clone/README.md

 Download and install pre-build app.
 Go to the following links and click the Download button.

 - Android: https://expo.io/builds/24788c5f-bfd5-44db-91cc-21a3da2c23b0
-- iOS: (My Apply Developer account expired, so I can't build.
+- iOS: (My Apple Developer account expired, so I can't build.
 Please check other options.)

 ### Option 3
 Run in development mode from command line: